 As ML becomes a powerful tool across industries — from healthcare and retail to investment banking and insurance — there is a growing need for a workforce that understands how to apply ML strategically and use ML models to collaborate with data scientists and engineers for maximum business impact.
 The 8-week ML curriculum gives students the strong computer science foundation they need to work with large datasets and solve real-world problems.
 Classroom time is dedicated to hands-on learning, with faculty-supported, collaborative project work.
 Students learn actively outside of class, with instruction and new concepts delivered in-person and remotely.

-NACME provides a definition of Underrepresented minorities (URMs) — African Americans, American Indians/Alaska Natives, and Latinos— who have historically comprised a minority of the U.S. population are growing in size and influence.
+NACME provides a definition of Underrepresented minorities (URMs) in STEM — African Americans, American Indians/Alaska Natives, and Latinos— who have historically comprised a minority of the U.S. population are growing in size and influence.
 Currently, they constitute 30 percent of the U.S. population, but by 2050, these groups will account for greater than 40 percent of the U.S. population.
 Underrepresented minorities are particularity underrepresented in the fields of science, technology, engineering, and mathematics (STEM).
 Contrast these metrics with the number of URMs earning bachelor’s degrees in engineering; they earned only 12.5 percent of all such degrees in 2011.
-Higher education experts say this gap poses an alarming problem not only to universities but also to the nation as a whole.

 Levels of Participation

 You are able to participate in the UK NACME Google AMLI Bootcamp in one (1) of three (3) roles:

 URM Undergraduate student (Apply)

 20 current students will be selected to participate in the rigorous and exciting learning environment over the course of 8 weeks